-Thank you for your interest in wanting to volunteer with us at the Seal Beach Animal Care Center.
+Thank you for your interest in volunteering with us at the Seal Beach Animal Care Center.
 We have many volunteer opportunities available and we look forward to having you as part of our team!

 You must be 18 years old in order to spend time interacting with our dogs and cats.
-Dog orientations are held 4 times a month on Thursdays from 11:00-1:00PM, and Saturdays 9:00-11:00AM.
+Dog orientations are held up to 4 times a month, on Thursdays from 11:00-1:00PM, and/or Saturdays 9:00-11:00AM.
+You must pre-register for the dog orientations in person during our open hours.
 Cat orientations are held on 1 or 2 Saturday mornings per month from 10:30-12.
-Please call (562) 430-4993, email us at firstname.lastname@example.org or stop in to sign up for the next available class.
-Please do not come for an orientation session unless you have been pre-registered.
+Please call (562) 430-4993, email us at email@example.com or stop in to sign up for the next available cat orientation class.
+Please do not come for either orientation session unless you have been pre-registered.

 *If you are interested in volunteering with a group, or are in need of mandated community service or school hours, please contact us individually.
 We are able to accommodate some, but not all, of the special cases listed above, and decide on a case-by-case basis.